-Recommendation Action Who (Lead in Bold) Timescales (by) Measure/Outcome RAG rating Updates 4.1 Increase the tax escalator on tobacco products to 5 per cent above the level of inflation.
-No local action identified 4.2 Remove the tax differential between manufactured and handrolled cigarettes.
+Recommendation Action Who (Lead in Bold) Timescales (by) Measure/Outcomes Updates 4.1 Increase the tax escalator on tobacco products to 5 per cent above the level of inflation.
+No local action identified 4.2 Remove the tax differential between manufactured and hand-rolled cigarettes.
 No local action identified 4.3 Adjust the current national tax regime to raise the price of the cheapest cigarettes and prevent down-trading, and seek a revision of the EU Tobacco Tax Directive to enable the creation of a minimum unit price for all tobacco products.
 No local action identified 4.4 Fully implement the WHO Illicit Trade Protocol including an international tracking and tracing regime for tobacco products.
 No local action identified 4.5 Strengthen and resource national, regional and local partnerships to enable co-ordinated action on illicit trade.
-Co-ordinate action through the Serious Organised Crime Joint Action Group TSO , HMRC, Community Safety December 2016 Sharing of intelligence between partners 4.6 Set new targets for the control of tobacco smuggling: Reduce the illicit market share for cigarettes to < 5% by 2020 Reduce the illicit market share for hand-rolled tobacco < 22% by 2020 and < 11% by 2025. a) Local illicit market to be explored and monitored b) Hot spots identified and action plans developed TSO; HMRC; Police (SOC) TSO, HMRC, Police Ongoing Specific action to be taken where problem areas exist
+Re-establish local links with HMRC TSO, HMRC, TCL December 2015 Sharing of intelligence between TSO & HMRC Involvement of HMRC in SFW 4.6 Set new targets for the control of tobacco smuggling: Reduce the illicit market share for cigarettes to no more than 5% by 2020 Reduce the illicit market a) Local illicit market to be explored and where possible identified and baseline set.
+TSO; HMRC; Police (SOC) March 2016 Baseline of local Warwickshire illicit market established so that improvement / deterioration can be measured.

-Recommendation Action Who (Lead in Bold) Timescales (by) Measure/Outcome RAG rating Updates 4.7 Introduce a positive licensing scheme for all tobacco retailers and wholesalers, to be paid for by the tobacco industry.
-Response to consultation on licensing TCL 4.8 Develop best practice guidelines for using the licensing scheme to enforce the law on the sale of tobacco, communicate with retailers and control the tobacco supply chain No local action identified 4.9 Additional Local Action Additional mass media activity to be undertaken building upon the week of roadshows featuring sniffer dogs TSO, TCL, HMRC Ongoing Continued publicity regarding illicit tobacco Repeat annually and report back to WSA 4.10 Additional Local Action a) Monitor marketing strategies impacting on Warwickshire ALL (?Crimestopp ers?)
+Recommendation Action Who (Lead in Bold) Timescales (by) Measure/Outcomes Updates share for hand-rolled tobacco to no more than 22% by 2020 and no more than 11% by 2025. b) Hot spots identified and action plans developed TSO, HMRC, Police March 2016 Specific action to be taken where problem areas exist 4.7 Introduce a positive licensing scheme for all tobacco retailers and wholesalers, to be paid for by the tobacco industry.
+No local action identified (other than support) 4.8 Develop best practice guidelines for using the licensing scheme to enforce the law on the sale of tobacco, communicate with retailers and control the tobacco supply chain No local action identified 4.9 Additional Local Action Additional mass media activity to be undertaken building upon the week of roadshows featuring sniffer dogs TSO, TCL, HMRC Ongoing Continued publicity regarding illicit tobacco 4.10 Additional Local Action a) Monitor marketing strategies impacting on Warwickshire ALL (?Crimestoppers?)
 Ongoing (as and when available) Identification of ways in which smokers and other are influenced so that counter measures can be developed.
-Feed reports to national organisations. b) Analyse sales data TSO, Observatory Ongoing (as and when available) Identification of where smokers are and cross referencing to prevalence data Will inform the commissioning of the SSS
+Feed reports to national organisations. b) Analyse sales data TSO, Observatory Ongoing (as and when available) Identification of where smokers are and cross referencing to prevalence data